 Effective monitoring of rock geochemistry should mean that unexpected negative changes in mine drainage chemistry do not occur.
-The factors that must be monitored will vary between sites and could include either bulk rock chemical factors such as acid-neutralising capacity (ANC) or maximum potential acidity (MPA), or the availability and reactivity of specific trace elements.
-In some cases the relationships that control mine drainage can be complex and inter-related.
-Results from testing may also reveal that the rocks are less acid-forming than expected based on geology, as shown by Case Study 12 below.
+The factors that must be monitored will vary between sites and could include either bulk rock chemical factors such as ANC or MPA, or the availability and reactivity of specific trace elements.
+In some cases the relationships that control mine drainage can be complex and inter-related; for example, long-term attenuation of dissolved metalloids and stabilisation of metalloid-bearing mine wastes can occur by adsorption and subsequent crystallisation of relatively insoluble As-Sb compounds and minerals that depend on the availability of other elements.